MortenTabaka/Predictive-model-for-rental-bikes-demand/README.md

-# Prediciting demand for bike's rental in following year
+# Predicting demand for bike rentals in the next year

 Data contains rental count depending on variables such as: weather conditions, day of the year, year, etc..
 Data was collected over 2 years period.
 Project was focused on finding accurate predictive model for the task.